Copyright Guide - Copyright Basics

 The UA Office of General Counsel prepared a Fair Use Checklist.
-Check the boxes that apply to your use to help make a personal judgement if your specific use is fair.
+Check the boxes that apply to your use to help make a personal judgment if your specific use is fair.
 At the end you can create a PDF for your records.

 The U.S. Copyright Office now offers online registration forms through their Electronic Copyright Office.